-Not sticking to a routine
+Not Sticking to a Routine

 If your kids have excess energy, you’ll know it!
 They’ll be bouncing off the ceilings when you want them to go to bed.
-Ensure they exercise in the daytime, long before it’s time to hit the hay.
-Encourage playtime outdoors when possible; children move more when they have space.
+Ensure they exercise during the daytime, long before it’s time to hit the hay.
+Encourage playtime outdoors whenever possible; children move more when they have space.
 If they’re stuck inside, motivate them to exercise.
 Dancing, playing Nintendo Wii games, jumping, or skipping will decrease their energy.

-Using positive reinforcement always is more productive than negative consequences.
+Using positive reinforcement is always more productive than negative consequences.
 One logical positive consequence could be to allow them to stay up later on Friday and Saturday if they go to bed on time during the school week.
 You can use other privileges as an encouragement.
 If you are using a point chart with them, add this as a way to earn points.